GenUehara/datasciencecoursera-/ExDataWk3/README.md

-This file should show what the files are
+# List of the files

 run_analysis.R - main R script
+COdeBook.md - description of the variables